Skip to contents

 address

-character with a single-line address, for example "1600 Pennsylvania Ave NW, Washington", or a vector of addresses (c("Madrid", "Barcelona")).
+A character vector of single-line addresses, for example "1600 Pennsylvania Ave NW, Washington" or c("Madrid", "Barcelona").

 limit